Rally Round the Flag, Boys! is a 1957 comic novel by Max Shulman.

 - All Part of the Show: The reenactment of a Revolutionary War battle ends with the Greaser Delinquents turning a battle between the Minutemen and the Redcoats (played by members of the U.S. Army) into an all-out brawl.
 The audience's first reaction is to applaud how realistic the acting is.

 - Bratty Teenage Daughter: Comfort Goodpasture, a curvaceous sixteen-year-old who cares infinitely more about Elvis Presley than her schoolwork.
-Her Totally Radical speech and her Sexy Walk drive her conservative-minded single father up a wall.
+Her Totally Radical speech and her Supermodel Strut drive her conservative-minded single father up a wall.

 - Defrosting Ice Queen: Comfort Goodpasture, known as "The Iron Maiden" around school until she gets tired of saying no.